-McCreery, a Republican, was the representative for Maryland's 5th congressional district from 1807 to 1809.
+McCreery was the representative for Maryland’s 5th congressional district and was a Republican.
+He served from 1807 to 1809.

 From Oct 1803 to Mar 1809, McCreery missed 86 of 525 roll call votes, which is 16.4%.
 This is on par with the median of 19.2% among the lifetime records of representatives serving in Mar 1809.
 The chart below reports missed votes over time.